Estimated reading time: 6 minutes

-Most of us think of netting fruit trees as a way to stop the birds and fruit flies from damaging the fruit – and it is!
+Most of us think of netting fruit trees as a way to stop pests like birds and fruit flies from damaging the fruit – and it is.

-But did you know it can also protect fruit from weather events, like hail – depending on the type of net you use, and how you apply it?
+But did you know that netting can also protect fruit from weather events, like frost, and hail?

 How well did your fruit tree netting do its job this season?